Dropbox Developer Platform

 Engineering feedback

-• We may not always be able to detect what team the user belongs to and show their team’s tests.
+• We may not always be able to detect what team the user belongs to and to show their team’s tests.

 • Some users may want to see multiple teams’ tests.